 A casual employee with secondary seniority shall notify the Employer in writing as soon as possible when the employee is unable to work due to illness, vacation or family responsibility.
-If the employee notifies the Employer before a call-in the employee shall not be charged with a refusal.
-If the employee notifies the Employer after or at the time of a call-in the employee shall be charged with a refusal.
+If the employee notifies the Employer before a call-in, such notice will not be considered a failure to respond.
+If the employee notifies the Employer after or at the time of a call-in, such notice will be considered a failure to response.